russross/blackfriday/example-rfc.md

 "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in [@!RFC2119].

+Once defined you can just use citations like @RFC2119, which *just* works.
+@miekg is not a citation, so it will not be seen as one.

 # DS Record Field Values

 AS> When typesetting something in an aide